kj89/testnet_manuals/gitopia/README.md

-sudo ufw default deny incoming sudo ufw allow ssh/tcp sudo ufw limit ssh/tcp sudo ufw allow ${JACKAL_PORT}656,${JACKAL_PORT}660/tcp sudo ufw enable
+sudo ufw default deny incoming sudo ufw allow ssh/tcp sudo ufw limit ssh/tcp sudo ufw allow ${GITOPIA_PORT}656,${GITOPIA_PORT}660/tcp sudo ufw enable
 ```

 ## Monitoring
-To monitor and get alerted about your validator health status you can use my guide on [Set up monitoring and alerting for canine validator](https://github.com/kj89/testnet_manuals/blob/main/jackal/monitoring/README.md)
+To monitor and get alerted about your validator health status you can use my guide on [Set up monitoring and alerting for gitopia validator](https://github.com/kj89/testnet_manuals/blob/main/jackal/monitoring/README.md)

 ## Calculate synchronization time
 This script will help you to estimate how much time it will take to fully synchronize your node\